Everything You Need To Know About Self-Publishing An eBook

-Now you can also create Book Video Mockups with Placeit!
+Did you know that you can now also create Book Video Mockups with Placeit!?
+Have a look!

 – The Good Old Pen & Paper are your best allies.
 It’s not always possible to carry a laptop around (or having more than 10% of battery in your smartphone) so as a last helpful tip I suggest you to carry a small notebook around (and a pen) with you at all times.
 We never know when or where the creative juices will flow so better be prepared.

 Evan LePage masterfully wrote about How to Set up Facebook, Twitter and Every o Twitter and Every Other Major Social Media Profile for Hootsuite’s Blog:

 “Your social media profile is a window into your personality, your job, your interests—sure, but if done correctly, it can be so much more than that.
 It can drive people to your website or other online assets; it can promote some of your best content; and it can lead to new clients and sales.
 When you reach out to a new contact or prospect, the first thing they’re going to do is look you up online.
 Your profile needs to be both impressive and discoverable.